-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?

-Minimum 50% of the fund is in investments that are sustainable as per SFDR article 2 (17).
+Minimum 85% of the fund is in investments that are sustainable as per SFDR article 2 (17).
 Investments are classified as sustainable, using NAM's proprietary methodology.
 The classification is mainly based on contribution to one or more of the UN SDGs or one or more of the environmental objectives in the EU Taxonomy.
 However, for certain asset types like covered bonds and use-of-proceeds bonds, other measures are relevant.
 The process also tests good governance as described in the section "What is the policy to assess good governance practices of the investee companies?" and that the companies' activities do no significant harm to other objectives as described in the section "How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?".